Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-71-sticks-and-stones.md

 “Thirty minutes.
 Another hour to attach it.
 You’ve been in stasis some time, as we’ve needed to arrange a great many things.”

 Rythweth could do nothing but blink.
-Deegar, if he was telling the truth---and frankly, Ryth had no reason to believe he was not---really hadn’t been exaggerating when he said their medical technology was ahead of the Kwmbwrw’s.
+Deegar, if he was telling the truth - and frankly, Ryth had no reason to believe he was not - really hadn’t been exaggerating when he said their medical technology was ahead of the Kwmbwrw’s.

 Troubling, really.
 The Gao were a rather younger species.
 For them to be so far ahead in that regard said volumes about how stagnated his own culture had truly become.